The boundary of chaos for interval mappings: Preliminaries

-For many of the results in real dynamics that we recall later, the condition that the critical points have integer order is unnecessary.
-The results which use complex analysis require the condition on the order of the critical points.
+For many of the results in real dynamics that we will recall later, the condition that the critical points have integer order is unnecessary.
+The results which use complex analysis require this condition on the local behaviour of the critical points.